The best museums in Turin, Italy

 This museum is practically a visual history lesson, using photos, paintings, documents and videos to tell the story of the Risorgimento.

-What’s the Risorgimento?
 Italy wasn’t always the single state it is today.
 There were several different states on the same piece of land and it took a long process during the 19th century to unite them.
 This movement of Italian unification is called the Risorgimento.

-There’s a nice video shortly after your enter that will give you a lot of the historical background you need.
+There’s a nice video shortly after you enter that will give you a lot of the historical background you need.
 Then just follow the numbers in each room that will guide you through the museum.

 Extra tip: Pay attention to the painted ceilings as you walk around, they’re gorgeous!